Dave and Mark presented a talk on sustainable software development at BelTech:

 Next steps for sustainable software engineering

 Laura McFarland will actually talk about Well Architected after us.

 The idea of green software is actually not new.
 It has been around for a while.
-There’s different resources out there.
+There are different resources out there.
 The Green Software Foundation is quite good.
-It’s an open source foundation that brings a lot of resources together.
+It’s an open-source foundation that brings a lot of resources together.
 It’s a good place to start.
 I would thoroughly advise and encourage you to go look that up.